Language Specification

 Vec

-A Vec is an ordered lists of items of the same type.
-You can create them, access their elements by position (starting at 0), and modify them if they’re mutable.
+A Vec is an ordered collection of items of the same type.

 Vec Type Declaration